-Week 1 Week 2 Register as a Girl Scout troop leader.
+We ek 1 W eek 2 Register as a Girl Scout troop leader.
 Complete a background check.
 Complete new leader training (complete within first 30 days).
 You will receive an email invite from theadvocates@sterlingvolunteers.
-Discover the ins and outs of the Volunteer Toolkit (VTK).
-Meet your Membership Manager and set up your troop profile.
-Find a bank for your troop account and submit the form to open a bank account Find a co-leader and invite girls to join your troop.
-Register for required new leader training: In-Person or Virtual: Meet with your co-leader and plan a parent meeting.
-New Leader Orientation Online: Volunteer Toolkit Tutorial Girl Scouts in the Outdoors Find your troop roster in VTK or MyGS.
-Email or call all new troop parents to introduce yourself.
-Meet your Service Unit Mentor who will mentor you this first year.
-Hold the parent meeting (don't forget to use your parent meeting agenda.
-We ek 3 We ek 4 Complete your bank account set up and make your first deposit.
-Attend a leader meeting with your Service Unit Connect with your Service Unit (local area volunteers) Reach out to your Membership Manager to get help planning your year in Girl Scouts!
+Meet your Membership Manager and Discover the ins and outs of the Volunteer Toolkit (VTK). ask when/where your Service Unit meets (local area volunteers.
+Find a bank for your troop account and submit the form to open a bank account.
+If your troop is new, submit the Request Find a co-leader and invite girls to join your troop. for New Troop Start-Up Funds form.
+Meet with your co-leader and plan a Register for required new leader training: In-Person or Virtual: New Leader Orientation parent meeting.
+Find your troop roster in VTK or MyGS.
+Online: Child Abuse & Neglect Prevention Email or call all new troop parents to introduce yourself.
+Volunteer Toolkit Tutorial Girl Scouts in the Outdoors Set up your troop profile.
+Hold the parent meeting (don't forget to use your parent meeting agenda).
+We ek 3 W eek 4 Complete your bank account set up and make your first deposit.
+Check out the GSSSC event calendar and consult Safety Activity Checkpoints.
+Connect with your Service Unit and meet your Service Unit Mentor Reach out to your Membership Manager to get help planning your year in Girl Scouts!
 Plan and hold your first troop meeting with the girls.
 Use your New Leader Handbook and the Volunteer Toolkit.
 Find out about the GSSSC Product Program